 With a sizable gay and lesbian population and a scenic setting at the base of the soaring Sandia Mountains, Albuquerque has become one of the more gay-popular destinations in the Southwest over the years.
 The "Duke City" draws hundreds of participants to its Albuquerque Gay Pride celebration.
-ABQ Gay Pride shifted last year to a new time, a few weeks later than it had been held in the past, to the very end of June - the date this year is June 29, 2013.
-This is a week after Santa Fe Gay Pride, and as these cities are an hour apart by car, it's very easy to attend both celebrations.
+ABQ Gay Pride is been held at different times in recent years, and the next event will take place May 31, 2014, about a month before Santa Fe Gay Pride.

-The Albuquerque Pride takes place primarily on Saturday, June 29, but there are a few related events taking place in the days leading up, including a Candlelight Vigil held Thursday night, June 27, at Morningside Park from 7 pm until 8:30.
+The Albuquerque Pride takes place primarily on Saturday, but there are a few related events taking place in the days leading up, including a Candlelight Vigil held Thursday night at Morningside Park from 7 pm until 8:30.
 PrideFest takes place at its traditional location, the Expo New Mexico Fairgrounds, which is located at Central Avenue NE and San Pedro Drive NE, just a little east of the trendy Nob Hill shopping and entertainment district.
 Hours are 11 am until 7 pm.

 Pridefest includes booths representing gay-friendly area businesses and organizations, an Art Show, a pet parade, film festival, poetry slam, kids park, and plenty of live entertainment.
 Headliners at Pride this year include Kat Deluna and Joey Diamond.
 There's also a dance tent.
 There are also nightly parties during Pride weekend at Albuquerque's popular gay dance club, Effex, featuring Cazwell on Thursday night, Chad Michaels and Shannel on Friday night, and various DJs on Saturday night.
 And then there's a Sunday Pride Pool Party at Albuquerque's Hardrock Hotel.